JiaYongg/SC2002-Assignment/README.md

 ## Tracker / Progress Flow

 ### Updates
-- - Changed download new csv file instead of xls <br/>
+- Changed download new csv file instead of xls <br/>
+- Uncomment codes that you're working on.
+E.g. if you're working on officer, uncomment them at login and main files.

 ### New interfaces
 - AuthService (Can be expanded in the future for biometrics/other ways login besides password) [OCP Principle]<br/>

 ### New classes
+- Main, User, Manager <br/>
+    - to add Officer, Project, Application etc<br/>
-- CSVreader Class (Read data from CSV NOT XLSX)
+- FileReader, ApplicantFileReader, ManagerFileReader Class (Read data from CSV NOT XLSX)<br/>
+    - to add OfficerFileReader (Use ManagerFileReader as reference) etc<br/>
-- Login controller class (Handles adduser to map/change password/login) <br/>
+- LoginController, ManagerController (Handles methods' logic) <br/>
+    - to add OfficerController etc<br/>
-- Login UI class (Print UI for Login)
+- LoginView, ManagerView (Print UI for Login, and different interface for different roles)<br/>
+    - to add ApplicantView, OfficerView (Can use ManagerView as reference) etc <br/>